hpc-unibe-ch/hpc-unibe-ch.github.io/docs/quick-start.md

    32633556       all fast.sh  testuser  R    4:36:10      1 jnode08
 ```

 Further information on on job monitoring you find on page [Monitoring Jobs](slurm/monitoring-jobs.md).
-Furthermore, in the *Job handling* scetion you find additional information about [Investigating a Job Failure](slurm/investigating-job-failure.md) and [Checkpointing](slurm/checkpointing.md).
+Furthermore, in the *Job handling* section you find additional information about [Investigating a Job Failure](slurm/investigating-job-failure.md) and [Check-pointing](slurm/checkpointing.md).

 ## Training Courses

 [Science IT Support (ScITS)](http://www.scits.unibe.ch) regularly conducts introductory and advanced courses on Linux, UBELIX and other topics.
-Details oultined on [their pages](http://www.scits.unibe.ch/training/training_and_workshops).
+Details outlined on [their pages](http://www.scits.unibe.ch/training/training_and_workshops).